Lakhimpur Kheri case: Ashish Mishra is not a flight risk, UP government tells Supreme Court

 “We expected state to act on suggestion of the SIT,” the three-judge bench orally observed.

 Jethmalani said that the Special Investigation Team of the Uttar Pradesh Police had also asked the state government to challenge the Allahabad High Court verdict since Mishra is an influential person.
-But, he added, that the suggestion “did not impress us”.
+However, he added that the suggestion “did not impress us”.

 At the last hearing on March 30, Jethmalani said he was not aware about the letters written by the head of the Special Investigation Team to the chief secretary of the home department of Uttar Pradesh, recommending that the state government should file an appeal.